ericelliott/todotasks/testing.md

 };
 ```

-In those cases, you can't assert against a specific value, so you should try to get a close approximation instead:
+You can't assert against a specific value, so you should try to get a close approximation instead:

 ```js
 test('stringTime', (assert) => {